 Let’s dive in.

 How to Enable and Set Up Touch ID on Your MacBook Pro

-To set up Touch ID, open System Preferences from Launchpad or the Apple menu in the top left corner of the screen.
+To set up Touch ID, open System Preferences (System Settings on macOS Ventura and above) from Launchpad or the Apple menu in the top left corner of the screen.
 Click on Touch ID.

 Click Add Fingerprint.

 Enter the password for your user account and click OK.
 You must set a password for the currently logged-in account to activate Touch ID.

 Choose a finger that will be easy and comfortable to scan when needed.
 The right index finger is a common option because the fingerprint reader (which also doubles as the power button) is at the top right corner of the keyboard.

 Gently rest and lift the pad of your selected finger on the reader.

 Repeat this motion until the utility instructs you to capture the edges of your fingerprint, approximately 5 – 10 times.
 Adjust the position of your finger so that you rest the edges on the reader.

 When finished, you’ll get a message that Touch ID is Ready.
 Be sure to click Done to complete the process and save the fingerprint on your MacBook Pro.